Improving significance of binary black hole mergers in Advanced LIGO data using deep learning : Confirmation of GW151216: Incorporating Machine Learning

 \section{Incorporating Machine Learning}

-Success for any ML classifier depends on its ability to learn the relevant features from the dataset and then develop a strategy to optimally separate the different classes by judiciously weighting the different learned parameters.
-Obtaining an optimal decision boundary in classifiers requires the overlap in the feature-space to be as minimal as possible.
-Within astronomy community, features are traditionally chosen by a domain expert as in the case of several stellar~\cite{Manteiga_2009, S_nchez_Almeida_2013, kuntzer}, GRB~\cite{abraham2020machine}, galaxy~\cite{star_galaxy_dbnn, auto_galax_morph, randforest}, quasar~\cite{Richards_2008, abraham_sdss, Peters_2015} and GW classification schemes~\cite{dbnn}.
-The advent of GPUs and the availability of larger training sets have resulted in techniques based on deep learning to gain more prominence in recent years.
+Success for any ML classifier depends on its ability to learn and optimally separate the relevant features from the dataset.
+Within astronomy community, features are traditionally chosen by a domain expert as in the case of several stellar~\cite{Manteiga_2009, S_nchez_Almeida_2013, kuntzer}, gamma-ray burst~\cite{abraham2020machine}, galaxy~\cite{star_galaxy_dbnn, auto_galax_morph, randforest}, quasar~\cite{Richards_2008, abraham_sdss, Peters_2015} and GW classification schemes~\cite{dbnn, gravityspy}.
+The advent of graphics processing units (GPUs) and the availability of larger training sets have resulted in techniques based on deep learning to gain more prominence in recent years.
 Convolutional neural networks (CNNs), in particular, have shown remarkable success in tasks pertaining to image classification and are consistently outperforming feature-based classical ML techniques when applied to standard bench-marking datasets~\cite{deng2009imagenet,krizhevsky2012imagenet}.
 Large architectures of CNNs, like Google's Inception model and Microsoft's Resnet model, have been trained using cutting-edge GPU technology on large datasets containing images of objects in day-to-day life~\cite{szegedy2016rethinking, resnet}.
-Transfer learning makes use of the rich feature extraction capability of such pre-trained models and allows repurposing them for a different classification task.
-The final few layers of a pre-trained network are replaced with trainable new layers while the rest of the network architecture is retained as before.
+Transfer learning makes use of the rich feature extraction capability of such pre-trained models and allows re-purposing them for a different classification task.
+The final few layers of a pre-trained network are replaced with trainable new layers while the rest of the network is retained as before.
 The training of such a network on a new image dataset essentially maps the extracted features to new classes, thus making the training faster while still maintaining the accuracy.
 Another advantage of transfer learning is that the amount of training data required to reach the prescribed accuracy is hugely reduced.